-If the at-fault driver’s insurer refuses to pay for your vehicle’s diminished value, our attorneys can help you bring a claim against it in court for loss of value damages.
+If the at-fault driver’s insurer refuses to pay for your vehicle’s diminished value, a Florida accident attorney can help you bring a claim against it in court for loss of value damages.
 We will prove that your vehicle is worth less now as a result of the accident caused by the other driver’s negligence.

 What Is Gap Insurance?
 How Can It Help Me?